LotsofTimeSlices/Everquest/README.md

 **EQUI_BigBankWnd.xml** - Modified Big Bank UI Window.
 Made larger than the original for high res monitors or folks with aging eyes.

 **Get-AAFromMagelo.ps1** - Example script to get AA total from Magelo.
 Not complete.

+**Get-FlagsfromMagelo.ps1** - A quick way to get flags for a list of toons from ProjectEQ Magelo.
+If Magelo changes at all, this script will likely break.
+Paste your list of toons into the script and execute.

 **MacroQuest2.xml** - NotePad++ XML configuration file to add customized colors for MQ2.